 Meet Our Team

-+ MaryEllen Garcia, Assistant Director
++ MaryEllen Garcia, Chief Executive Officer

 MaryEllen Garcia has worked in New Mexico’s network of survivor services for over 20 years.
 Most recently she spent the past ten years as the Grants Bureau Chief for the New Mexico Crime Victims Reparation Commission, administering state funds to support survivor services, as well as federal funds from VOCA Victim Assistance, STOP VAWA, SASP, and other federal discretionary awards.